 The reporting will also contain a separate impact report, which will provide quantified assessed and published environmental impact metrics.
 The impact report may be valid for several years and may be updated if appropriate.
 It contains the allocation of the expenditures and impact metrics (CO2 savings or other climate-relevant impact figures) on an aggregated basis for each expenditure category.
-The impact report may include the following information: quantitative information on environmental impacts or relevant performance indicators (as exemplified in the following table), analytical reports on the environmental performance of the selected expenditure and the presentation of expenditures.
+The impact report may include the following information: quantitative information on environmental impacts or relevant performance indicators (as exemplified on page 12), analytical reports on the environmental performance of the selected expenditure and the presentation of expenditures.
+Hesse takes into considerations, as much as possible, the recommendations of the guidelines from the ICMA Harmonized Framework for Impact Reporting (June 2023), as well as updates to this guideline.

-Strategic priorities of the focus areas Impact and performance indicator (examples) Eco-friendly public transport Train-km performance in local rail passenger transport Number of measures funded per year Number of issued state tickets per year Number of tickets sold per year Measures concerning forests Number of disbursed applications forest owners and timber marketing organizations (HVO) per year Amount allocated in EUR per ha operational area state forest Amount allocated in EUR per ha national park area CO 2 -neutral state administration / energy efficiency of public buildings CO2 savings in tons per year Number of measures funded per year Capacity in planning in kWp Organic farming and nature conservation Number of customer contacts per year Hectares of diverse arable crops (approved area) Hectares of extensive grassland management per year (commitment area) Climate Plan Number of measures funded per year Sustainable (waste) water management Number of measures funded per yearLength of developed waters in km Further climate and environmental protection measures Number of consultations per year Number of measures funded per year Number of electric vehicles procured per year (CO2 emission limit &lt; 50 g CO2/km according to the EU-wide WLTP measurement procedure)
+Strategic priorities of the focus areas Impact and performance indicator (examples) Eco-friendly public transport Train-km performance in local rail passenger transport Number of measures funded per year Number of issued state tickets per year Number of tickets sold per year Measures concerning forests Number of disbursed applications forest owners and timber marketing organizations (HVO) per year Amount allocated in EUR per ha operational area state forest Amount allocated in EUR per ha national park area CO 2 -neutral state administration / energy efficiency of public buildings CO2 savings in tons per year Number of measures funded per year Capacity in planning in kWp Organic farming and nature conservation Number of customer contacts per year Hectares of extensive grassland management per year (commitment area) Climate Plan Number of measures funded per year Sustainable (waste) water management Number of measures funded per yearLength of developed waters in km Further climate and environmental protection measures Number of consultations per year Number of measures funded per year Percentage of households in Hesse with fiber optic connection (FTTB/H) with a performance of over 1.000 Mbit/s